Shekyaga/Shekyaga/README.md

 - 👋 Hi, I’m Burak "@Shekyaga" Kaya
 - 🫂 I’m working on Control Systems and Robotic.
-I’m interested in Game Design, 3D-2D Design, and Developing Designing Platfroms
+I’m also interested in Game Design, 3D-2D Design, and Developing Desig and Simulation Platfroms
 - 🌱 I’m confident in Python and C/C++.
 I’m familiar with Linux shell, Java, JavaScript.
 I’m using ATMEL, ESP and STM brand microcontroller and microprossesor.
 - 📫 How to reach me aburakkaya@yahoo.com